The Garden Grazer

 • Vegetable broth: Be sure to use low sodium if needed.

-• Coconut milk: I use regular and unsweetened canned coconut milk.
+• Coconut milk: I use unsweetened, regular, full fat coconut milk.

 • Curry powder: This is a flavorful mixture of warm spices.
 It often includes things like ground turmeric, cumin, coriander, black pepper, ginger, etc. Curry powder can range in spiciness depending on how much cayenne pepper (or other chili peppers) are included.
 Most often I use the "Simply Organic" brand which is mild to moderate heat.